On your early morning arrival at Tehran airport, you will be met by our representative carrying our logo (SinarGasht).

 On the way to Kashan, we will visit the UNESCO recognized village of Abyaneh, which is located at the foot of Mount Karkas and in the vicinity of desert.

-Afterwards, drive to Kashan, and visit Tabatabaiha and Borojerdiha historical houses.
+Afterward, drive to Kashan, and visit Tabatabaiha and Borojerdiha historical houses.

 Staying overnight in Kashan.